 It’s an easy weeknight dinner that can be pulled together quickly.
 So you can have dinner on the table in only a few steps.

-What’s A Pasta Bake?
+What’s A Rigatoni Bake?

 Rigatoni dishes all have a general concept that can be changed and recreated to make something new and fun.